opensim-org/opensim-core/DevelopmentProposals/componentConnectInterface/componentConnectInterface.md

 ### Architecture and Interfaces
 There are many possible designs; several possibilities are provided below.
-Popular ideas from dev team meeting are indicated with `<-- LIKED`.
+Popular ideas from dev team meeting are indicated with `<-- LIKED` (see Designs 1 and 6).

 **Design 1**